RyderBray/Wordle-Clone/README.md

 Clone of the popular game Wordle using HTML, CSS, and JavaScript

-Latest update: Added enter and backspace key to lower keyboard
+Latest update: Improved UI, pop up message at the end of the game